-- Employees who (1) were within six (6) feet of the positive tester for 15+ minutes (cumulatively under new CDC guidelines, (2) at any time during the prior 48-hours. - CDC and the State of Minnesota still recommends that these employees watch for symptoms for 10-days after close contact, and follow recommended quarantine/isolation guidance.
+- Employees who (1) were within six (6) feet of the positive tester for 15+ minutes (cumulatively under new CDC guidelines, (2) at any time during the prior 48-hours. - CDC and the State of Minnesota still recommends that these employees stay home for 14-days or until a doctor or public health department says they can return.